rodn-vik/BM1MB-ICT.github.io/README.md

 ## TASK 1
 ### Solla, Balaguer, Lacsamana

-> Make the survey (must be passed around before wednesday next week)
+* Make the survey (must be passed around before wednesday next week)
-> Do the **Title Page**, **Table of Contents**,  **The initial reflection done before doing the research**.
+* Do the **Title Page**, **Table of Contents**,  **The initial reflection done before doing the research**.
-> INITIAL REFLECTION must be done before the survey results are released
+* INITIAL REFLECTION must be done before the survey results are released

 ## TASK 2
 ### Are, Sta.
 Maria, Pangalinon

-> Summary of the research materials with images and pictures.
+* Summary of the research materials with images and pictures.
-> You must summarize the researched materials, in our document file.
+* You must summarize the researched materials, in our document file.
+* Write me paragraphs that are about the topic (send sa messenger)
-> **Summary of the research materials with images and pictures.**
+* **Summary of the research materials with images and pictures.**

 ## TASK 3
 ### Arquio, Barrientos, Delera
-> Find Sources that are relating to our research topic
+* Find Sources that are relating to our research topic
-> **Final reaction and conclusion for the topic selected**
+* **Final reaction and conclusion for the topic selected**

 ## TASK 4

 ### Acta, Regacho

-> Put in our references, sources, everything that our information came from in the google document
+* Put in our references, sources, everything that our information came from in the google document
-> **References**
+* **References**

 # THIS PICTURE WILL BE FOR TASK 5 ONLY.
 MEMBERS LISTED UNDER WILL BE HELPING IN HERE.
 ![image](https://github.com/user-attachments/assets/b6358420-d321-446e-b969-0da08144677d)